corgibytes/styleguide/content-style-guide/resources/05-marketing-guide-template.html.md

 ## Title

-Guides aimed at specific audiences use the convention "MailChimp for X." Examples include "MailChimp for Nonprofits" and "MailChimp for Bloggers."
+Guides aimed at specific audiences use the convention "Corgibytes for X." Examples include "Corgibytes for Nonprofits" and "Corgibytes for Bloggers."

 Other guides use educational titles like "Working with Automation" or "Common Rookie Mistakes."